 The world-wide scale of human apathy is vexing to all intelligent beings.
 And there's no real solution.
 Not even on a much less grand scale.
 Like with employers.

 Any employee is there because that person can only earn potential wealth through work.
 So, as an employer--whether supervisor or business owner--when you fire an individual without making best efforts to help that employee, who has undoubtedly made positive contributions during their work history, it is an absolute crime.
 No matter how you spin a firing--down-sizing, out-sourcing, lay-offs, cut-backs, dismissal, nonrenewal, or lack of funding--you've still ruined a person's financial future.
 Do you know that after three years of unemployment, any individual--regardless of experience or education--is less likely to ever find the same level of employment again?
-Did you also know that that individual will never financially recover from that kind of blow?
+Did you also know that the individual will never financially recover from such a blow?
 That, even if the fired-employee saved, say, two years of an average $40,000/year salary--or $80,000--after three years, that savings would be gone.
 As would any retirement savings.
 And any equity if the person was a home-owner.
 Did you know that?
 If you didn't, you do now.

-And let me be clear: I don't write because I want to.
+Let me be clear: I don't write because I want to.
 I write because I have to.

 Writing is a compulsion, not a choice.
 When I write for money--which doesn't happen nearly enough--it's not compulsive.
 It's deliberate.
 Well-thought out, well-researched, exquisitely detailed...but there's no soul.